 Here’s a fun recipe for writing a paragraph!
-Directions will guide your students to create tasty compositions by preparing a topic, combining ideas, garnishing with interesting words, and adjusting flavors.
+Using the analogy of following a recipe, the directions below guide students to create tasty compositions.
+Kids will prepare a topic, combine ideas, garnish with interesting words, and adjust flavors.

 Recipe for Writing a Paragraph